 - 1. What is the product or effect? - 2.
 Why is it proposed and what (who) originated the demand? - 3.
 What is the impact on existing programs? - 4.
 What criteria were used to develop staff and support costs?
 Are they valid? - 5.
-History--was the proposal previously considered and denied?
+Was the proposal previously considered by the legislature and denied?
 Why? - 6.
 Is the improvement a higher priority than an existing program? - 7.
-Have future costs and benefits been considered?
+Have future costs and benefits been considered? - 8.
+Would an item be more appropriate as a one time item (Inc OTI)?